 Network Rail is implementing a rolling business planning process, with each iteration prefixed with 'RF' for rolling forecast and suffixed by the reporting period when it was produced.
-We used the plans completed for RF2 as the basis of our assessment, as RF6 was still work in progress at the time of the review.
+We used the plans completed for RF2, end of May 2017, as the basis of our assessment.
+RF6 plans, end of September 2017, were still work in progress at the time of the review.